Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Real-World Application

 Consider a microservice architecture where multiple services need to communicate with each other.
 Instead of embedding static credentials in each service, a TVM can provide each service with a unique token that grants access only to the necessary resources for a limited time.
+For instance, a microservice might receive a JWT (JSON Web Token) that allows it to read specific fields from a database, but not write to it.
+The resource server (the database in this case) would then validate this token before granting access.

 Now that you understand the mechanics, let's explore the numerous benefits of using Token Vending Machines.